explainers-by-googlers/html-fullscreen-without-a-gesture/README.md

 }
 ```

-Alternately, sites could call requestFullscreen on a detached DOM element without a gesture, and assess the `TypeError` message, if user agents surface transient activation errors over detached node errors (not currently true in Chrome), but sites would need fragile implementation-specific logic:
+A hacky alternative could require sites to call requestFullscreen on a [detached DOM element](https://github.com/explainers-by-googlers/locked-mode/issues/6) without a gesture.
+Sites would then assess the error type or message.
+This would require changing a lack of transient activation to take precedence over the detached node error, potentially changing Error types thrown, and sites would need fragile per-browser logic:

 ```JS
 if (!navigator.userActivation.isActive) {